alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 ## Concluding thoughts

-Part of my motivation for writing this is post is to show how close we are to making real unit testing possible in Terraform and to provide incentive for HashiCorp to finish off this feature and merge it.
+Part of my motivation for writing this post is to show how close we are to making real unit testing possible in Terraform and to provide incentive for HashiCorp to finish off the feature and merge it.
 At the moment, Martin Atkins has said that delivering this feature is not high on HashiCorp's priorities, although it took only a couple of hours to implement this prototype.

 In my own view, a tool like Terraform that lacks a unit testing framework is not safe for production.
 It is not a matter of if, but only when, a code base, whether written in the Terraform DSL or any other language, will require extensive refactoring.
 And, as things are, there will be so safe way to actually do that refactoring in Terraform when that point is reached.
 So, at the moment, my only recommendation would be to not use Terraform in production, ever.
 There are safer options: [Pulumi](https://www.pulumi.com), [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html), and I have written about [Troposphere](https://alexharv074.github.io/2018/12/01/configuration-management-with-troposphere-and-jerakia.html) here before.